Nookazon

 Nookazon (/'nʊkəzɒn/) is a fan-made website that allows players of the 2020 video game Animal Crossing: New Horizons to trade and sell items in-game using their services.
 The website is named after Amazon, although it more closely resembles Craigslist and eBay.

 The website allows users to discover other players selling a specific in-game item and buy the item for a set price, or make an offer.
 In addition to in-game items such as furniture, fruit and clothing, the website accommodates for trading "villagers" (in-game inhabitants), which comprise a large part of Animal Crossing's gameplay.
-The name "Nookazon" is a portmanteau of Tom Nook, one of New Horizons's main characters, and Amazon.
+The name "Nookazon" is a portmanteau of "Tom Nook", the name of one of New Horizons's main characters, and the name "Amazon".

-The website was developed to be an alternative to the unorganised trading system of the original Animal Crossing: New Horizons Discord server.
+The website was developed to be an alternative to the trading system of the original Animal Crossing: New Horizons Discord server.
 It surged in popularity after Daniel Luu posted a TikTok about it.
 The website now includes an app.